-Hoi An, a sparkling old street downstream of the Thu Bon River, is famous for its ancient architecture tinted with time and imprints of the East brought by the Chinese and Japanese from centuries ago.
+Hoi An, a sparkling old street downstream of the Thu Bon River, is famous for its ancient architecture brought by the Chinese and Japanese from centuries ago.
 Hoi An, once a former world-class trading port, witnessed the close interaction between merchants from many different countries.
 And from that relationship emerged a wonderful creation called “lantern”.

 The origin of Hoi An Lanterns

-The history of the Hoi An lanterns dates back to several hundred years ago, since when there was a famous trading port named Faifo (Hai Pho).
-Once upon a time, Hoi An was a place where Chinese and Japanese merchants came to exchange business and started their career.
+The history of the Hoi An lanterns dates back to several hundred years ago, when there was a famous trading port named Faifo (Hai Pho).
+At that time, Chinese and Japanese merchants came here to exchange business and started their career.
 People carrying the surname of Chau, Luo, Thai to Chaozhou, Fujian, Guangdong in China brought along lanterns.
 They hung these lanterns in front of their homes as signature decorations.

 (Photo: Vincent Guth/ Unsplash)

 So far, no one knows exactly when Hoi An lanterns came into being.
 The question of who was the first to make a lantern remains unanswered.
 But whoever it is, Hoi An lanterns still shine and have spread widely to the world.
-Some people believe that the lanterns present in Hoi An were brought by Chaozhou, Fujian and Guangdong people from China to be hanging in front of the house to help remember the homeland.
+Some people believe that the lanterns present in Hoi An were brought by Chaozhou, Fujian and Guangdong people from China.
+It is hanged in front of the house to help remember the homeland.

-The people of Hoi An said that: the ancestor of the lantern named Xa Duong, the barista who specialized in making lion heads, lanterns for festivals or cunning competitions.
-On New Year days, festivals, festivals, the wealthy people in Hoi An have a big lantern writing Han characters or painting ink paintings hanging in front of the house.
+On New Year days or festivals, the wealthy people in Hoi An have a big lantern writing Han characters or painting ink paintings hanging in front of the house.
 Over several generations, new lanterns reached every home in the ancient town of Hoi An with a simple decoration but still retain the inherent beauty and elegance.
 Every summer, people make lamps to decorate the family and then sell them.
 Making lanterns has become a unique profession of Hoi An.
-There are people who specialize in the decoration of large lanterns used in hotels or hanging at the ancestral places of Hoi An families.

 (Photo: Steven Wilcox/Unsplash)